 A good process will show the key activities, the outcomes and the roles that are responsible for those activities.
 More detailed processes can also include; responsibilities (e.g. RACI), systems, requirements, risks, issues and control points among others.

-Understanding each of these will help ensure you get the most out of any process mapping exercise in the future.
+Understanding each of these will ensure you get the most out of any process mapping exercise in the future.

-This ensures that everyone is talking the same language early on and has the same understanding.
+The process map ensures that everyone is talking the same language early on and has the same understanding.
 They comprehend the problems they currently face, how they describe them and any future benefits to fixing it.

 It’s vital to get alignment early, get everyone onboard, and keep everyone aligned by referring back to the processes throughout the project.

 Process mapping, and process discovery, are the key enablers to change of any kind, whether implementing standard ways of working or completely transforming how things get done.
 Process mapping ensures that you get alignment among the team, identify the opportunities for improvement and understand the constraints that could prevent you from achieving the desired outcome.
-Make sure with any discovery session you have considered these three dimensions effectively before moving on.
+Make sure with any process discovery session you have considered these three dimensions effectively before moving on.